Biden’s Strategic Oil Reserve Gamble: Smart Move or National Security Risk?

 By November 2022, after a series of aggressive releases, the reserve had dwindled to around 370 million barrels - the lowest since the early 1980s.

-The Biden administration’s largest sale, a record 180-million-barrel release in 2022, was framed as a necessary intervention to stabilize global markets following Russia’s invasion of Ukraine.
+The Biden administration’s largest sale, a record 180-million-barrel release in 2022, was framed by the administration as a necessary intervention to stabilize global markets following Russia’s invasion of Ukraine.

 The Biden administration’s claim that it “secured 20 million more barrels” does not change the fact that the U.S. sold nearly 300 million barrels and repurchased only 59 million.